doccstat/llm-watermark-adaptive/README.md

 ## Instruction

-To reproduce the results, follow the instructions below or use the attached results directly using `Rscript analyze.R 1 3200`.
+To reproduce the results, follow the instructions below or use the attached results directly using `Rscript 5-analyze.R 1 3200`.

 ### Set up pyx